 - Note, The Eighth Amendment and the State of Mind Requirement; Falls v.
 Nesbitt, 16 Hamline L. Rev. 417 (1993)

-Undergraduate: Bachelor of Arts, Russian Studies, Political Science, Gustavus Adolphus College, 1990.
+- B.A., Russian Studies, Political Science, Gustavus Adolphus College, 1990

 - Hamline Law Review